khaihern/blueos7/docs/source/app_tutorial.rst

 |
 | **🎉 Congratulations! 🎉**

-You have just made an Amogus Color Picker on the BlueOS 7 Windows Manager!
+You have just made an Amogus Color Picker on the Blue OS 7 Windows Manager!
 Try creating your own app now and see how it works!

 Coding Practices